learningOrchestra/mlToolKits/learning_orchestra_client/readme.md

 * dataframe: dataframe instance
 * is_string: Boolean parameter, if True, the method return the string dataframe fields, otherwise, return the numbers dataframe fields.

-## Example
+## learning_orchestra_client usage example

-In below there is script using the package:
+In below there is a python script using the package:

     from learning_orchestra_client import *